Main entry to Georgetown University

 How Religious Is Georgetown?

-While Georgetown is rooted in Catholicism, the religious vibe is pretty chill, and the student body leans liberal.
-About half of the undergrads are Catholic, but all religions are welcomed and practiced, making for a diverse and inclusive campus environment.
 The school is also working hard to address its past ties to slavery, including offering preferential admissions to descendants of the 272 slaves sold in 1838 to keep the university afloat.
 It’s a big step toward healing, and the creation of an African American studies department and an Institute for Racial Justice shows that Georgetown is committed to growth and reflection.

 What Are Georgetown’s Academic Programs Like?